 Nomination of Director Candidates.
 We believe that it is in the best interests of our stockholders to identify and select highly-qualified candidates to serve as directors.
 The Nominating and Governance Committee seeks candidates for election and appointment who possess high standards of personal and professional ethics and integrity, practical wisdom and mature judgment and who are committed to staunchly representing the interests of the stockholders.
-The Nominating and Governance Committee also believes that the Board should be comprised of a diverse group of individuals with significant leadership accomplishments in domestic and international business, government, or the aviation industry; who have been associated with institutions noted for excellence; and who have broad experience and the ability to exercise sound business judgment.
+The Nominating and Governance Committee also believes that the Board should be comprised of a diverse group of individuals with significant leadership accomplishments in business; who have been associated with institutions noted for excellence; and who have broad experience and the ability to exercise sound business judgment.